 She arrived for the usual semi-annual meeting of our West German working group on the measurement of ionizing radiation at the beginning of December.
 We had long and good conversations feeling strange for in previous years when we met East German colleagues at international conferences they were not allowed to talk to us.
 We all were overwhelmed by the new German-German togetherness.
-So, in a follow-up Professor D. invited three of our working group to her annual International Symposium on Radiation Physics at Gaussig, a cosy castle east of Dresden used by the Technical University (TU) for meetings and on other occasions.
+So, in a follow-up, Professor D. invited three of our working group to her annual International Symposium on Radiation Physics at Gaussig, a cozy castle east of Dresden used by the Technical University (TU) for meetings and on other occasions.

 During the winter I prepared my paper: Personal Neutron Monitoring in an Accelerator Environment and was eagerly looking forward to my visit to Germany's heartland.
 At the end of March I called my host in Dresden and asked her whether she needed something I could take along: Well, the participants of the seminar organize at least one party and any contribution would be welcome.

 Iphofen's winery and loaded the trunk of my car with six boxes of Frankonian wine bottled in Bocksbeuteln.

 Then I took a night's rest at Bad Hersfeld and heading east reached the border in the gray of dawn.
 I approached a wooden shed lost in the middle of nowhere bordering a tared strip as an ersatz for the non-existing road.
 Two sleepy border guards looking out of a window rounded up the surrealistic scene when they, completely bored, nodded at me to pass.
 Border guards under the Ulbricht regime would have taken my car to pieces.
 Apparently shocked by the lift of the iron curtain they even refused to ask for my passport.